 The south branch of Bowens Creek has sections of canyon from high up in its headwaters, right down to the junction with the north branch.
 These notes describe the most commonly visited section of Bowens Creek South Canyon, the so-called upper section (technically it's about the 4th and 5th of around 8 sections!).

 If you have two cars, and you want to avoid a 3km road walk, park one car near the start of the fire trail at Range Hill on the Bells Line of Road.
-The best spot is the open area on the S side of the road about 300m E of start of the fire trail.
+There is no parking at the fire trail - so either the open area on the S side of the road about 300m E of the start of the fire trail, or the open area on the S side of the road about 600m W of the fire trail.

 The first drop is about 9m from tapes from one of a number of trees on the right.
 However, it can be also be slid in two stages by climbing down under the chockstone.
 Both drops are usually into about waist deep water.

 The anchor for the next drop is normally from tapes around a tree high up on the right.
-This may be up to 20m, depending on the length of the sling from the tapes.
-The junction with another canyon (Corkscrew Canyon according to Jamieson) coming in from the left is then reached.
+This may be up to 20m, depending on the length of the sling from the tapes, but is more likely about 15m.
+The junction with the main creek (Corkscrew Canyon according to Jamieson) coming in from the left is then reached.
 This is well worth a side trip to explore.

-Continuing on there is a nice section of canyon, until it opens out into a lovely coachwood and sassafras forest and gorge.
-The junction with a side creek/canyon is soon reached (Hand-over-Hand Canyon according to Jamieson).
+Continuing downstream there is a nice section of canyon, until it opens out into a lovely coachwood and sassafras forest and gorge.
+The junction with a side creek/canyon is soon reached (Hand-over-Hand Canyon).
 The creek continues to meander for some way before dropping through boulders and then into the next canyon section.